Ostorlab/ostorlab_actions/README.md

 ```

-### Sbom Files
+### Sbom/Lock Files

-You can supply your sbom files to enhance the scan analysis, to do so use the `extra`
+You can supply your SBOM/Lock files to enhance the scan analysis, to do so use the `extra`
 input to pass `--sbom-files***`, for example to add package-lock.json file use the following example:

 ```yaml
 extra:  --sbom-files package-lock.json
 ```
+Here you can see the list of the supported files:

+- buildscript-gradle.lockfile
+- Cargo.lock,
+- composer.lock,
+- conan.lock,
+- Gemfile.lock,
+- go.mod,
+- gradle.lockfile,
+- mix.lock,
+- Pipfile.lock,
+- package-lock.json,
+- packages.lock.json,
+- pnpm-lock.yaml,
+- poetry.lock,
+- pom.xml,
+- pubspec.lock,
+- requirements.txt,
+- yarn.lock,

 ### Test Credentials